cloro

 Cons

-• Higher per-call cost than running your own Playwright + proxies at very high volume
+• Higher per-call cost than your own Playwright plus proxies at very high volume

-• For a deeper comparison see our ScrapingBee alternatives breakdown
+• For a deeper look, see our ScrapingBee alternatives breakdown

 7. ZenRows — best for Cloudflare bypass at the budget tier